sungnga/practice/typescript/maps/README.md

 #### 1. Generating random User data with faker library
 - faker allows us to randomly generate a bunch of different types of information that we need for our project
 - Manually install @types/faker module, a type definition file
-- Using faker type definition file in User.ts file
+- Create a User class with faker type definition in User.ts file
 - Export the User.ts class and import it in index.ts file
   - NOTE: When working with typescript files, try to name export the file instead of using default export

-#### 2. Defining a Company class with faker library
+#### 2. Creating a Company class with faker type definition
 - Import the Company.ts class in index.ts file

 #### 3. Integrating Google Maps with TypeScript